victoriavgche/tech-and-the-city-next/README.md

 # Tech & the City

 A modern blog platform showcasing culture and technology across Europe, with Athens energy.
-Built with Next.js 14, featuring responsive design, clean UI, and a secure admin panel.
+Built with Next.js 14, featuring responsive design, clean UI, rich text editor, and a secure admin panel.

 ## Features